DataSlingers/rho-PCA/README.md

 # rho-PCA
-Code for rho-PCA and rho-PLS algorithms
+Code for rho-PCA and rho-PLS algorithms.

-## Dependencies

-## Data
-Link to Google Drive: https://drive.google.com/drive/folders/1waeMciTqeuvwj1OAsLxBzgvUwBKp56Vi?usp=sharing

-## rho-PCA Example (unsupervised setting)

-## rho-PLS Example (supervised setting
+Refer to the [Wiki](https://github.com/DataSlingers/rho-PCA/wiki) for installation, examples, and data.

-## References
+## Contents
+1. 'docs' - contains some documentation for rho-PCA
+1. 'examples' - contains example scripts
+1. 'rho_pca' - rho-PCA and rho-PLS scripts